 - Twin One-Way Shower Valve — A one-way twin shower valve works for a single shower head, like an overhead shower or one from the side, but it cannot handle both.
 One of the controls manages the water temperature while the other controls the water flow from full on to full off.

 - Twin Two-Way Shower Valve — Like the previous valve, a twin two-way valve also has two controls; however, it can control two different shower heads, like a shower above and a handheld shower head.
 It cannot control both at the same time, though.
 Instead, a bather can switch from one shower head to the other.
 Rather than precisely control flow, a twin two-way shower valve has a diverter, which allows the switching.
 The flow is either fully on or fully off.

 - Triple Two-Way Shower Valve — If you have two shower heads in your shower, a triple two-way shower valve allows you to have both on at the same time.
 This type of valve has three controls.
 One controls the water temperature, and the other two control the flow for the two shower heads.

-- Triple Three-Way Shower Valve — For large showers that have an overhead shower head, a small side handheld shower head and jets, a triple three way shower valve allows you to control the flow to all three.
+- Triple Three-Way Shower Valve — For large showers that have an overhead shower head, a small side handheld shower head, and jets, a triple three-way shower valve allows you to control the flow to all three.
 Like the other valves, there is one temperature control, but this valve has the ability to control all three at different times.
-This valve also has a diverter, which allows you to switch from one head to another, and a third outlet for controlling a third aspect of your shower, like jets in a tub or body sprays.
+This valve also has a diverter, which allows you to switch from one head to another, and a third outlet for controlling the third aspect of your shower, like jets in a tub or body sprays.
 If the diverter was set to the two shower heads and the third outlet to the jets, you could have either the overhead shower or the handheld shower on and the jets, but you could not have both of the shower heads on.